 FOR BROADCAST USE:

-Minister of Justice and Attorney General Lena Diab announced Queen's Counsel appointments today (January 29th).
+Minister of Justice and Attorney General Diana Whalen announced Queen's Counsel appointments today (January 20th).

-Ms. Diab says the 14 appointees have made great contributions to the practice of law in Nova Scotia throughout their careers.
+Ms. Whalen says the 10 appointees have made great contributions to their communities and the practice of law throughout their careers.

 An independent advisory committee makes Queen's Counsel recommendations to cabinet.